Wednesday, 22 July 2015

 Sure pursuing higher degrees alongside one’s teaching responsibilities would likely take more time than pursuing them full time.
 But one earns a salary alongside and that can be exactly what is needed for many a individual or family.

-To encourage this continuous pursuit of higher education oneself and migrating to teaching at higher levels, we can put in place jumps in salaries when one migrates to the next level as an incentive.
+To encourage this continuous pursuit of higher education oneself and migrating to teaching at higher levels, we can put in place caps and jumps in salaries when one migrates to the next level as an incentive.

 Coming to institutes and universities: